 Replacing p53 mutant cells

-Luckily there was an amazing facet to the findings.
+Luckily, there was an amazing facet to the findings.
 The researchers experimented with giving the mice an over-the-counter antioxidant, N-Acetyl Cysteine (NAC), before publicity.

 They located that the antioxidant made normal cells able to outcompeting and eradicating the p53 mutant cells.
 Still, that isn’t enough to stop long-term damage, argue the researchers.

-“Our our bodies are the set of ‘Game of Clones’ — a non-stop war for the area among ordinary and mutant cells.
-We display that even low doses of radiation, just like three CT scans’ well worth, can weigh the percentages in favor of most cancers-capable mutant cells.
-We’ve exposed an extra capacity most cancers hazard due to radiation that wishes to be identified,” said Dr. David Fernandez-Antoran, the first creator from the Wellcome Sanger Institute.
+Our bodies are the set of ‘Game of Clones’ — a non-stop war for the area among ordinary and mutant cells.
+We display that even low doses of radiation, just like three CT scans’ worth, can shift the percentages in favor of most cancer-causing mutant cells.
+We’ve exposed an extra capacity most cancer risk due to radiation that needs to be identified,” said Dr. David Fernandez-Antoran, the first author from the Wellcome Sanger Institute.

 More studies wished